CenekAlbl/rs2cam/README.md

 </p>

 # Motivation
-Majority of cameras use rolling shutter to capture images and videos today.
+The majority of cameras use rolling shutter to capture images and videos today.
 When a rolling shutter camera moves relative to a scene, such as during hand held video capture or a camera mounted on a vehicle, the images become distorted.
 These distortions cause visual as well as computational issues.

 * Despite almost two decades of research, image distortions caused by camera motion remain an issue.
 * It is common to have multiple cameras on a single device - smartphones, cars, head trackers.